onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Every organization builds self-justification systems but they need to all be coherent with and subjugated by a master self-justification system

 Demand can be culturally manufactured towards what’s aligned and from the public commons

-Monkey want status - do a monkey face

 Sunlight is the best disinfectant - change my mind